 Closure Procedures.
 The Renewal Petition includes procedures to be used if the charter closes that ensure a final audit of the Charter School to determine the disposition of all assets and liabilities of the Charter School, including plans for disposing of any net assets and for the maintenance and transfer of pupil records.

+Finding 4: The Renewal Petition contains a declaration of whether or not the Charter School is deemed the exclusive employer of the employees of the Charter School for purposes of the Educational Employee Rights Act.

+The Petition meets this requirement.

+Finding 5: The Renewal Petition contains the affirmations required by Education Code Section 47605(e).

+The Petition meets this requirement.
+The Petition states that Feather River Charter School shall be deemed the exclusive public school employer for purposes of EERA.

-Finding’s 4 & 5: The Renewal Petition contains Dashboard data demonstrating that the Charter School’s school-wide and subgroup performance are improving.
+Findings 6 & 7: The Renewal Petition contains Dashboard data demonstrating that the Charter School’s school-wide and subgroup performance are improving.
 The Renewal Petition contains verified data evidencing measurable increases in the Charter School’s academic achievement.

-The Charter School presents a sound educational program for pupils to be enrolled in the Charter School.
-California Department of Education, and is eligible for charter renewal, as demonstrated below.
+The California Department of Education has identified the Charter School as a middle-performing school.
+Charter School meets the requirements for middle-performing schools and is eligible for charter renewal, as demonstrated below.

 Education Code Section 47607.2(b) states: (1) For all charter schools for which [top tier and bottom tier] do not apply, the chartering authority shall consider the schoolwide performance and performance of all subgroups of pupils served by the charter school on the state indicators included in the [Dashboard] and the performance of the charter school on the local indicators included in the [Dashboard].
 (2) The chartering authority shall provide greater weight to performance on measurements of academic performance in determining whether to grant a charter renewal.
-“Measurements of academic performance” are defined in statute as “statewide assessments in the California Assessment of Student Performance and Progress system, 14| Page or any successor system, the English Language Proficiency Assessments for California, or any successor system, and the college and career readiness indicator.”
+“Measurements of academic performance” are defined in statute as “statewide assessments in the California Assessment of Student Performance and Progress system, or any successor system, the English Language Proficiency Assessments for California, or any successor system, and the college and career readiness indicator.”
 (Education Code Section 47607(c)(3).)